-All interest is tax free.
+All interest, dividend income and capital gains are UK tax free.

 LISA

 Additional tax benefits apply to LISAs and Help to Buy ISAs (started before 1 December 2019).
 LISAs offer eligible investors a 25% tax free government bonus on their subscriptions until they reach age 50.
 So, for example, if you subscribe the maximum of £4,000 in a tax year, the government will add an extra £1,000 to your LISA.